Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 A vessel with a self bailing floor can be a good choice if you plan to paddle on moving water, such as rivers or choppy conditions.

 Self bailing means the boat can drain water out through holes that are usually in the floor of the boat, preventing your boat from filling up with water.

 However, if you plan to paddle or fish on open waters, calm lakes and slow moving rivers, you may find that instead water comes into the boat through the holes.
 This is when scupper plugs can be useful to plug the holes and prevent water from getting in.

 It goes without saying that you’ll want a kayak made from toughened material.
 This is particularly the case if you are bringing your dog.

 A dog’s claws can get pretty sharp, and of course a “man’s best friend” doesn’t know that they can put holes in your little vessel and put you all in danger.

 Remember that dogs can get excited when out on a kayak.
 Their behavior can be erratic, and they might try jumping off the ‘yak at any time, increasing the chance of digging in those claws!

 And of course, there’s the fishing gear itself.
 Hooks, rods and other fishing bits and pieces can get sharp.
-You want to make sure your inflatable has puncture resistance so that it's protected against any accidents.
+You want to make sure your inflatable has puncture resistance so that it's protected against any accidents from sharp objects.

 Inflatable Kayaks FAQs